elenavanengelenmaslova/aws-lambda-streaming-jvm-runtime/README.md

 - **Validate before commit** — status code is locked once metadata + 8 null bytes are written
 - **headObject before streaming** — confirms size for Content-Length before committing 200
 - **Fixed 1 MB buffer** — memory independent of object size
+- **API key auth** — the endpoint is protected with an API Gateway API key (`x-api-key` header).
+Basic auth appropriate for a demo; a production service would use IAM auth or a custom authorizer
 - **OIDC (not access keys)** — short-lived credentials in CI, no secrets to rotate

 ## License